apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 You define your `serverWillStop` handler in the object returned by your [`serverWillStart`](#serverwillstart) handler, because the two handlers usually interact with the same data.
 Currently, `serverWillStop` handlers do not take arguments (this might change in the future).

-When your `serverWillStart` handler is called, Apollo Server is in a state where it will no longer start to execute new GraphQL operations, so it's a good place to flush observability data.
+When your `serverWillStop` handler is called, Apollo Server is in a state where it will no longer start to execute new GraphQL operations, so it's a good place to flush observability data.
 If you are looking for a hook that runs while operations can still execute, try [`drainServer`](#drainserver).

 #### Example